-An Annuity that Works
+An Annuity that Works: Midland National

 I guess it’s not enough for me to just tell you what products to avoid.
-After a couple weeks of pointing out hidden issues and over-hyped contracts, a few people reached out to disagree or say they don’t want to hear about what doesn’t work.
+After a couple of weeks of pointing out hidden issues and over-hyped contracts, a few people reached out to disagree or say they don’t want to hear about what doesn’t work.
 So again I will encourage any of you who can’t find what you’re looking for to hit the green button at the top right of the page that says “Newsletter” and you can search all my posts.
-There is all sorts of information about retirement planning, interest rates, annuity performance and so much more.
+There are all sorts of information about retirement planning, interest rates, annuity performance and so much more.

-If you still can’t find it then ask a question, suggest a topic or start your own website.
+If you still can’t find it then ask a question, suggest a topic, or start your own website.
 I will write about what I want to write about and if that means I’m not good at what I do then so be it.
 Most criticism comes from other advisors who don’t want to do their own work but it’s kind of forgivable if you consider where information comes from.
 Most advisors choose to trust someone else to recommend a product for your situation.
 I wrote about it last year so if you missed it hit the link below so I don’t have to explain it again.

 How Commissions Affect Annuity Sales